Lizzie Borden took an axe, And gave her mother forty whacks

-Abby, too, had spent her morning puttering around the house, cleaning and putting things right.
+Abby, too, had spent the morning of August 4th puttering around the house, cleaning and putting things right.

 As it happened, at some point between the hours of 9:00am and 10:00am, her morning chores were rudely interrupted and she was murdered while inside the guest room on the second floor.